 As with Hitchin, the heated outdoor pool in Letchworth is 50 metres in length.
 It’s set on a large nature reserve on the edge of town.
 There’s a toddler pool too.

 Hemel Hempstead Lido

 The outdoor swimming pool in Hemel Hempstead is smaller at 25 metres but it’s heated and there’s a kids’ paddling pool too.
 The pool is part of the main Hemel sports complex which also has indoor swimming pools.

 Rivers for wild swimming in Hertfordshire

-So, rivers are where you’ll get that authentic wild swim experience in Hertfordshire – it’s just you and the water (and possible a few other hardy souls).
-Unfortunately we’re not blessed with many suitable rivers – I’ve just included two here (and they’re next to each other!).
+So, rivers are where you’ll get that authentic wild swim experience in Hertfordshire – it’s just you and the water (and possibly a few other hardy souls).
+Unfortunately we’re not blessed with many suitable rivers – I’ve just included two here (and they merge together).

 I have read lots of articles about wild swimming on the River Colne in Rickmansworth but I’m not sure it’s actually deep enough for a decent swim.
 I’ll update this article once I’ve had a chance to explore the stretch in question (near Bury Lake).